zed-industries/docs/CONTRIBUTING.md

 ## GitBook

 The Markdown files you see in this repository are the source files for the Zed documentation.
 Each file corresponds to a page.
 We use [GitBook](https://www.gitbook.com/) to host the documentation.
-Every merge to the `main` branch here triggers a synchronization with GitBook, which publishes the documentation at [https://docs.zed.dev](https://docs.zed.dev).
+Every merge to the `main` branch triggers a synchronization action with GitBook, which publishes the documentation at [https://docs.zed.dev](https://docs.zed.dev).
 The structure of the documentation is defined in the `SUMMARY.md` file in this repository.

 ## Contributing

 We welcome contributions from the community.
 If you'd like to contribute, please follow these steps:

 - Fork this repository
-- Make your changes in a new branch that has a meaningful name
+- Make your changes on a new branch that has a descriptive and meaningful name
 - Submit a pull request that targets the `main` branch of this repository

 ## Previewing your proposed changes

 Unfortunately, there's no way currently to build the documentation locally and preview your changes.
 GitBook may enable previewing in the future.
-In the meantime, if you stick to simple markdown most things should render correctly.
-And we are going to review your changes before merging them to make sure they look good.
+In the meantime, if you stick to simple Markdown, most things should render correctly.
+We will review your changes before merging them to make sure they look good.

 ## Proprietary GitBook content blocks